optuna/optunahub-registry/package/benchmarks/bbob_constrained/README.md

     - `params`: Decision variable like `{"x0": x1_value, "x1": x1_value, ..., "xn": xn_value}`.
 The number of parameters must be equal to `dimension`.
   - Returns: `list[float]`

-It is also available that properties defiend in [cocoex.Problem](https://numbbo.github.io/coco-doc/apidocs/cocoex/cocoex.Problem.html) such as `number_of_objectives`.
+The properties defined by [cocoex.Problem](https://numbbo.github.io/coco-doc/apidocs/cocoex/cocoex.Problem.html) are also available such as `number_of_objectives`.

 ## Installation